-Roberto Söderhäll from Swedish Modules held a presentation in which we reported the results of the OCP project Open MDC, the first modular datacenter designed for OCP hardware.
+Roberto Söderhäll from Swedish Modules held a presentation in which we reported the results of the OCP project Open MDC, the first modular data centre designed for OCP hardware.
 This development met with considerable interest, and there were several questions about the future of OCP and modular datacenters during the talk.
-We can confirm there is a steadily growing interest in OCP, with the European market for OCP and modular datacenters continuing to mature.
+We can confirm there is a steadily growing interest in OCP, with the European market for OCP and modular data centres continuing to mature.

 A selection of the most interesting speakers is below:

-- Microsoft’s Marc Tremblay spoke about the Cloud, AI and the growth this creates on the datacenter market through greater demand for bandwidth, storage and computing power.
+- Microsoft’s Marc Tremblay spoke about the Cloud, AI and the growth this creates on the data centre market through greater demand for bandwidth, storage and computing power.

 - Facebook’s Hans-Juergen Schmidtke talked about Distributed Compute and the need to bring networks and computing power closer to end-users.